delorescetleh/xda001_cc/readme.md

 # XDA001_V3 Project - Branch DTC
 For test DTC function only

+Test Function as below

+---
+1. USE RTC interrupt trigger ADC (Set in 1 sec interval)
+2. ADC Trigger DTC and move ADC result to ADC_BUFFER= 0xFF900U (each RTC trigger will store 8 times ADC result )
+3. System can go to stop mode and power consumption is around 0.55mA.
+But ADC not stop.
+---

  This is a project to migrate the XDA001_V3 old version from CS+ CA IDE to CS+ CC

 ## Some Mission should be done